Workday/canvas-kit/modules/_labs/README.md

    `labs-`)
 3. Remove the warning from the README
 4. Update any necessary paths (links to storybook utils, tsconfig, etc.)
+5. Open an issue to have the `labs` component deprecated in npm.

 **Note**: When components are promoted from Canvas Kit Labs, their old namespace is left orphaned in npm, so these version will still be available and will never be overwritten.